bdsim-collaboration/pymadx/docs/source/installation.rst

 Requirements
 ------------

- * pymadx is developed exclusively for Python 2.7.
+ * pymadx is developed exclusively for Python 3.
+3.7 is the minimum version.
  * Matplotlib
  * Numpy